apache/buildstream/doc/source/format_project.rst

 name should be given to you by the service provider of each service.
 Not all remote execution and storage services support instance names.

+The custom-platform-properties is optional, properties can be be provided as
+key: value pairs and are included with the default properties.
+Pre-emptive compatability filtering isn't applied, and default values take precedence unless explicitly disabled.

+default-platform-properties is an optional bool & specifies if BuildStream should determine the platform properties & values (which can be set in 'sandbox' config) to be added to the remote sandbox commands.
+This behaviour defaults to True if not specified in the configuration.

 The Remote Execution API can be found via https://github.com/bazelbuild/remote-apis.